 - Compensating: what to do if you overdo it

 During the chaos of the holidays, it is easy to lose track of what’s important.
-We get so caught up in the buying of presents, the planning of parties, the worrying about what everyone is doing, that we forget to pay attention to what the holidays are actually about: being with our loved ones.
+We get so caught up in the buying of presents, the planning of parties, worrying about what everyone is doing, that we forget to pay attention to what the holidays are actually about: being with our loved ones.
 Contrary to popular belief, being with our loved ones at the holidays does not necessarily have to involve wracking up massive credit card bills or gorging ourselves on food.
-In fact, some of my favorite holidays have been in lean times, when there was no option for expensive presents and the focus of family/friend time became a simple meal, or a walk in the snow or singing Christmas carols together.
+In fact, some of my favorite holidays have been in lean times, when there was no option for expensive presents and the focus of family and friend time became a simple meal, or a walk in the snow or singing Christmas carols together.

 Corporate America WANTS you to get carried away at the holidays, buying and consuming more stuff than you can actually afford.
 Having mindfulness on a consumer level will translate into mindfulness on a culinary level.
 It’s all about simplifying and reducing stress.

-Strategy #2: have a plan
+Strategy #2: Have a Plan

 Okay, so you’ve got a holiday celebration to attend.
 Let’s think this through:

 Who is hosting?
 Will there be healthy choices for food?

 Are we hungry or calorie deprived or craving sugar and setting ourselves up for disaster?

 These are the questions we need to ask ourselves in order to anticipate difficult situations.
 Should we identify a potentially danger-ridden nutrition situation that we would like to participate in socially, here are some good ideas for reducing the chances of ending up regretting our decisions:

 - Go fed, if only minimally, with low-Glycemic Index foods: having a meal of protein, good fat, and fiber a couple of hours before socializing will ensure that your blood sugar is stable and the Christmas cookies aren’t as appetizing.